 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Pitkin is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Pitkin is a town of managers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Pitkin who work in management occupations (39.62%), sales jobs (16.98%), and personal care services (7.55%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 56.60% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 56.60% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Pitkin is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Pitkin doesn't have a public transportation system that people use for their commute.

 The per capita income in Pitkin in 2022 was $26,266, which is low income relative to Colorado, and lower middle income relative to the rest of the US.
 This equates to an annual income of $105,064 for a family of four.